 There is also your local farm bureau.
 A… Continue reading

-In nature, many plants have synergistic relationships.
-Our ancestors saw this and practiced companion planting in ancient times.
-Native Americans engaged in companion planting by organizing the crops of maize, squash and beans close together and called them the Three Sisters .
+Many plants have synergistic relationships.
+Our ancestors saw this and practiced companion planting.
+Native Americans engaged in this practice by organizing the crops of maize, squash and beans close together and called them the Three Sisters .

-Some plants exude chemicals from their roots or aerial parts that repel pests and protect their neighbors.
-Others attract pests and are used to distract… Continue reading
+Some plants exude chemicals from their roots or aerial… Continue reading

 Learn from this monthly planting guide for vegetable crops in South Florida gardens.
 Continue reading | 17 Comments